amazeeio/docs/blackfireio.md

 ## Local Docker Development with `blackfire` CLI tool

-Every amazee.io Docker image has the `blackfire` CLI tool already installed, so you can use that instead of the Chrome Compagnion.
+Every amazee.io Docker image has the `blackfire` CLI tool already installed, so you can use that instead of the Chrome Companion.
 Learn more about the profiling of HTTP Request at the [Blackfire documentation](https://blackfire.io/docs/cookbooks/profiling-http).

 1. Follow Steps 1-3 from above.
 2. Connect to the Docker Container